Skip to main content

 Clinical Utility and Validity

-Lincoln et al. (2020) studied the yield and utility of germline genetic testing following tumor DNA sequencing in patients with cancer.
+Lincoln, et al. (2020) studied the yield and utility of germline genetic testing following tumor DNA sequencing in patients with cancer.
 Germline testing was performed on 2023 patients and the prevalence of pathogenic germline variants (PGVs) was calculated.
 PGVs were found in 617 of the 2023 patients associated with cancers of the breast, colorectal, renal, lung, and bladder.
 About 82% of the patients identified with a PGV met the criteria for follow-up testing and 8.1% of PGVs were missed by tumor sequencing.
 Only four percent of pathogenic TP53 variants were germline, but 64% of the germline TP53 carriers did not meet the Chompret criteria for germline TP53 testing.
 It was found that genes which frequently acquire somatic mutations were a challenge because clinicians assumed TP53 to be somatic, so TP53 variants identified by tumor germline sequencing were underreported.
 The authors conclude that although the yield of germline findings of the TP53 gene is relatively low, the clinical impact can be substantial.
-Therefore, they recommend broader germline testing for these genes despite the low yield (Lincoln et al., 2020).
+Therefore, they recommend broader germline testing for these genes despite the low yield.

-Yamamoto et al. (2020) performed an analysis of 194 patients with advanced cancer who had undergone next-generation sequencing (NGS) performed only on tumor specimens.
+Yamamoto, et al. (2020) performed an analysis of 194 patients with advanced cancer who had undergone next-generation sequencing (NGS) performed only on tumor specimens.
 The goal was to identify variants that had the potential to be secondary findings.
 Out of 194 patients, 120 were identified with possible secondary findings.
 The gene with the highest incidence was TP53, with a total of 97 variants identified among 91 patients.
 Of these patients, nine had additional germline testing performed, with 14 variant genes involved (BRCA1, n = 1; BRCA2, n = 2; PTEN, n = 2; RB1, n = 1; SMAD4, n = 1; STK11, n = 1; TP53, n = 6).
 Those persons identified with TP53 variants were confirmed as somatic variants, as opposed to germline.
 The authors concluded, “We analyzed 24 patients with TP53 variants who underwent a paired tumor–normal NGS assay.
 As expected, all TP53 variants were confirmed to be somatic variants.
-A total of 30 patients were tested for germline variants in TP53, but none of them resulted in true SFs, suggesting the low prevalence of SFs in this gene” (Yamamoto et al., 2020).
+A total of 30 patients were tested for germline variants in TP53, but none of them resulted in true SFs, suggesting the low prevalence of SFs in this gene.”

-Patel et al. (2022) studied the clinical utility of widespread germline testing of cancer patients outside of guidelines.
+Patel, et al. (2022) studied the clinical utility of widespread germline testing of cancer patients outside of guidelines.
 The goal of the study was to diversify the research area, as past studies on cancer screening have “skewed towards wealthier socioeconomic populations that lack ethnic diversity.”
 The authors conducted a single center prospective study on germline testing, aiming to “understudied real-world populations.”
 The study included 67 patients, reported as “African American (14), White (50), or Asian American (3).”
 All patients were outside of guideline concordance for genetic testing due to either young age, rare tumors, or recurrent or multiple malignancies.
 There were 11 pathogenic or likely pathogenic variants that increased susceptibility to cancer, including rare germline findings and LFS.
-The authors concluded that “current practice of guidelines and genetic counselor recommended testing should be re-examined for broader testing for all incoming cancer patients in a more inclusive manner” (Patel et al., 2022).
+The authors concluded that “current practice of guidelines and genetic counselor recommended testing should be re-examined for broader testing for all incoming cancer patients in a more inclusive manner.”

 Guidelines and Recommendations